Samith-P/FraudLens/extension/README.md

 ## 📄 License

-This project is part of the CipherCop security suite.
+This project is part of the FraudLens security suite.
 All rights reserved.

 ## 🆘 Support